CSCPR: Cross-Source-Context Indoor RGB-D Place Recognition: Related Work

 \textbf{Place-Recognition Reranking:} The accuracy of place recognition can be enhanced through a subsequent reranking stage following global retrieval~\cite{zhu2023r2former, hausler2021patch, zhang2022rank}.
-RANSAC-based geometric verification~\cite{vidanapathirana2023spectral, hausler2021patch, wang2022transvpr} is a popular choice for reranking candidates.
-MAGSAC~\cite{Barath_2020_CVPR} uses a sample method NAPSAC to sample the points and apply a quality function to choose the matched pairs.
+RANSAC-based geometric verification~\cite{vidanapathirana2023spectral, hausler2021patch} is a popular choice for reranking candidates.
+MAGSAC~\cite{Barath_2020_CVPR} uses a sample-based method NAPSAC to sample the points and apply a quality function to choose the matched pairs.
 PatchNet-VLAD~\cite{hausler2021patch} uses RANSAC with scoring methods for reranking after NetVLAD~\cite{arandjelovic2016netvlad}.
 Although RANSAC focuses on geometric verification, it overlooks non-geometric information.
-Similarly, registration tasks~\cite{urr, pointmbf, mei2023unsupervised, jiang2023robust, zhang20233d, hatem2023point} also find inliers, but those methods still attempt to match points through geometric verification or rendering without empirically learning frame similarities.
-Matching methods~\cite{panek2022meshloc, li20232d3d, sarlin2020superglue} like SuperGlue~\cite{sarlin2020superglue} identify inliers of the matching, but cannot guarantee if the frames are overlapped.
+Similarly, registration tasks~\cite{urr, mei2023unsupervised, hatem2023point} also find inliers, but those methods still attempt to match points through geometric verification or rendering without empirically learning frame similarities.
+Matching methods~\cite{li20232d3d, sarlin2020superglue} like SuperGlue~\cite{sarlin2020superglue} identify inliers of the matching, but cannot guarantee if the frames are overlapped.
 Lee et al.~\cite{lee2022correlation} proposed CVNet-Rerank based on convolutional neural networks to process image features and compare the similarities among the features for reranking.
 R2Former~\cite{zhu2023r2former} used ViTs~\cite{dosovitskiy2020image} to extract the local information of images with higher attention values for reranking.
 However, those methods are all for RGB place recognition.
-RGB-D point cloud reranking still relies heavily on RANSAC-based geometric verification, Vidanapathirana et al.~\cite{vidanapathirana2023spectral}, or registration methods, Zhang et al.~\cite{zhang2022rank}.
-These approaches cannot jointly use color and geometric information effectively.
-We propose an end-to-end structure to jointly process RGB and geometric information and we also integrate global retrieval and reranking together for RGB-D point cloud place recognition.
+RGB-D point cloud reranking still relies heavily on RANSAC-based geometric verification~\cite{vidanapathirana2023spectral}, or registration methods~\cite{zhang2022rank}.
+These approaches cannot use color and geometric information jointly.
+We propose an end-to-end structure to jointly process RGB and geometric information and we also integrate global retrieval and reranking together for RGB-D indoor place recognition.